 - No soft animal tissue. - No bones or bone fragments larger than 15 cm (6 in) in any dimension. - No other animal matter larger than 2.5 cm (1 in) in any dimension. - No offensive odours.

-The compost structure is designed for daily losses and occasional periods of high loss.
+The compost structure is designed for two types of mortalities: daily losses and depopulation

-To do this, there are two basic designs bin and windrow composting composter design
+To do this, there are two basic designs bin and windrow composting

 Bin Composting